-On or about February 3, 2021, Veris learned of unusual activity in an employee's e-mail account.
-In response, Veris immediately secured the mailbox and launched an investigation.
-The investigation determined that there was unauthorized access by an unknown individual to the employee's e-mail account between December 30, 2020 and February 3, 2021.

-Veris, with the assistance of the forensic specialists, undertook an in-depth, lengthy, and labor-intensive process to identify whether sensitive information may have been contained within the accessed e-mail account, and identify the individuals whose information may have been impacted.
-This review completed on March 25, 2021 and Veris immediately began reviewing its internal records to identify address information for impacted individuals.

-The information that could have been subject to unauthorized access includes name, address, and financial account information.
+On January 4, 2021, PBWS became aware of unusual activity in employee e-mail accounts.
+In response, PBWS began working with a third-party specialist to investigate the nature and scope of the incident.
+The investigation determined that there was unauthorized access by an unknown individual to certain employee email accounts between May 12, 2020 and January 20, 2021.
+The investigation, however, was not able to confirm access to any particular email or attachment.
+Following this determination, PBWS undertook an in-depth, lengthy, and labor-intensive process to identify whether sensitive information may have been contained within the e-mail accounts at issue, identify the individuals whose information may have been impacted, and review internal PBWS records to identify address information for impacted individuals.
+This review completed on October 21, 2021.
+The information that could have been subject to unauthorized access includes name, address, Social Security number.

-Notice to Maine Residents
+Notice to Maine Resident

-On or about April 23, 2021, Veris provided written notice of this incident to all affected individuals, which includes thirteen (13) Maine residents.
+On or about December 15, 2021, PBWS provided written notice of this incident to all affected individuals, which includes one (1) Maine resident.
 Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.